chaotiquetaurus/Open-i_chestxray_multimodal/image classification (png)/readme.md

 # Chest X-Ray Multi-Label Disease Classification

+This documentation corresponds to the model made in the file `cv_model_01.ipynb`

 Multi-label classification of 21 chest conditions from X-ray images using DenseNet-121 transfer learning.

 ## Dataset